Introduction to ITIL: Definition, Function and Application in practice

 Configuration Management

 All ITSM processes need this data to function smoothly.
 In short, it ensures that neither minor nor major changes are applied undocumented.
 This includes versions, components, attributes and relationships.
-There is also close contact with Change Management processes.
+There is also close contact with change management processes.

 Knowledge Management

 A Knowledge Management system is a perfect solution for both IT teams and other business units.
-Here you can save your best practices for frequently occurring IT issues and make them available to all employees.
+Here you can save your best practices for frequently occurring IT queries and make them available to all employees.
 End users can thus solve problems on their own and supporters can draw on existing expertise.

 ITIL Certificate: Overview, Requirements and Benefits